-The subject “Urbanism II – building cities” introduces and directs students of architecture faculty in urbanistic problems, it deals with concepts of urbanistic complexes and with attitude to architecture.
-Accent is put on conceptual principles of single functional elements and operating system.
-Students are also familiarizing with urbanistic building typology, elements and devices for living, commercial and non-commercial equipment, production, relaxation, verdure, technical equipment and transportation.
+The subject introduces and directs students of architecture faculty in urbanistic problems, it deals with concepts of urbanistic complexes and their elements.
+Accent is put on conceptual principles of single space, functional and operational relations.
+Students are also familiarized with urbanistic/organizational principles of elements and devices for living, commercial and non-commercial equipment, production, relaxation, verdure, technical equipment and transportation.
 In lectures and seminars the students shall acquire knowledge about urbanistic designing and are trained to handle basic urbanistic studio.

 Learning outcomes of the course unit

-Students completing the course "Urban II - Construction of Cities " will be able to understand the basic urban problems.
-Acquired knowledge in urban design and typology of types of buildings for residential, commercial and noncommercial software, manufacturing, recreation, green areas, technical facilities and services will be applied in practice and studio work.
-Knowledge and skills, together with those obtained in other related subjects of urban students applied for the management of multi-disciplinary team of professionals working in urban studies and regional documentation.
+Students completing the course will be able to understand the basic urban problems.
+They will acquire knowledges of urban conception, principles and typology of building types and territories for residential, commercial and noncommercial equipment, manufacturing, recreation, green areas, technical facilities and services.
+The knowledges will be applied in practice and studio work.
+Acquired knowledges and skills, together with those obtained in other related subjects of urbanism, can students apply for the management of multi-disciplinary team of professionals working in urban studies and regional documentation.

 Recommended optional programme components

 Recommended or required reading

 English Partnership/The Housing Corporation: Urban Design Compendium.
 London 2004 (EN)